anpospisil/watari/README.md

 ## Goals of this project

-The goal of this project was to collaborate on a website re-design using UX design strategies and new technologies learned over the course of the McMaster web dev program.
+The goal of this project was to re-design a using UX design strategies and technologies learned over the course of the McMaster web dev program.
+More specifically:

 - Define User stories & KPIs
 - Perform several UX analyses such as: technical needs and competative
 - Follow UX/UI design processes by creating sketchs, wireframs, mock-ups, low-fidelity and high-fidelity prototypes
-- Practice web development using HTML, CSS, Bootstrap and PHP
+- Develop web pages using HTML, CSS, Bootstrap and PHP
 - Practice asynchronous collaboration using Google drive/Hangouts

 ## User Stories